Marijuana legalization: Defensive walls of countries are coming down!

 - Czech Republic

-This list of countries has been shortlisted based on lax laws and acceptance of cannabis in the society.
+This list of countries has been shortlisted based on lax laws and the acceptance of cannabis in society.
 Also, some of these countries have already decriminalized cannabis and consuming the drug at designated cafes is allowed in some others.
 However, there aren’t any set of laws or regulations related to its possession and consumption.

 Now, this opportunity is not just limited to the US and Europe.
-There are many other countries across the globe which have the potential to yield great revenues and are on the track too, if haven’t already legalized cannabis in their territory.
+There are many other countries across the globe that have the potential to yield great revenues and are on the track too if haven’t already legalized cannabis in their territory.
 Let’s have a look at the world map to understand the legal structure of cannabis across different geographies all over the world.
 Here’s how the map looks like:

 Source: Matador Network

 Though the legal structure of marijuana is changing at a rapid pace, here’s a list of countries where it’s legal for medical as well as recreational use.
-Also, there are certain restrictions associated with the use of cannabis in some countries, these restrictions, however, are mostly related with amount & public use.
+Also, there are certain restrictions associated with the use of cannabis in some countries, these restrictions, however, are mostly related to amount & public use.

-Authored By: Gaurav Sharma, Associate, Solutions.
+Authored By: Gaurav Sharma, Associate, Solutions